SB-467

 Enforcement Authority

-Kansas Department of Insurance is the designated regulatory authority.
-Health insurers must file policies and procedures with the department.
-The statute does not create a private right of action or specify a complaint-driven enforcement mechanism; enforcement authority is vested in the department through its existing regulatory oversight of health insurers and utilization review organizations.
+The Kansas Department of Insurance is the designated regulatory authority.
+Health insurers must file AI-related utilization review policies and procedures with the department.
+The statute does not create a private right of action or specify an independent enforcement mechanism beyond existing insurance regulatory authority.

 Penalties

 The statute does not specify monetary penalties, civil penalties, statutory damages, or any specific remedies.
-Enforcement would rely on existing Kansas Department of Insurance regulatory authority over health insurers and utilization review organizations.
+Enforcement would presumably proceed under existing Kansas insurance regulatory authority and remedies available to the Kansas Department of Insurance.

 Who Is Covered